Auto Broker Magic

 Tips For Dealing With the Quotes Once You Get Them

-You can compare the quotes and simply go with the best ... or you can usually negotiate still further if you like.
+That always seems to handle this.
+You then can compare the quotes and simply go with the best ... or you can usually negotiate still further if you like.
 It's up to you.

 If you want to negotiate further, which I recommend, you can respond to the highest bidders with an email telling them you have gotten a lower competitive quote.
 Never tell them what it is.
 Just tell them you'll consider their new offer if they want to send one.
 Simple, that's it.